New York State Young Farmers Loan Forgiveness Incentive Program

 Eligible student loans include NYS or federal government loans, or private student loans made by commercial entities subject to governmental examination.
-This does not, however, include Parent PLUS loans, loans cancelled under another program, private loans given by family or friends, or student loan debts paid by credit card.
+This does not include Parent PLUS loans.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payments received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.

 Payments are available for up to five years.

 The deadline for filing an application for the NYS Young Farmers Loan Forgiveness Incentive Program has passed.

 The application for 2017 will be available in October, 2017.

 The number of awards paid under this Program is limited to available funding; however, no more than ten awards will be granted each year.